Noct-Luc/Web-Dev-POE/README.md

 The website will feature a home page, an about us page, a contact form page, a gallery page, a testimonials page and a product page

 Design and user experience
-Colour scheme: Spring colours
+Colour scheme: Earthy colours mainly Light cream, olive green, and a dash of red for the rustic feel
 Typograhy: Arial, Arial bold, Arial Nova
-Layout and design: Rustic modern
+Layout and design: Rustic
 User accessibility: blind friendly

 Requirements